billiemckenzie/SSPmajorproject-bmckenzie/README.md

 # SSPmajorproject-bmckenzie
-This is my major project for the SSP 1302 course at the Centre for Arts and Techonology.
+This is my major project for the Intro to Server-Side Programming SSP1302 course at the Centre for Arts and Techonology.

 ### Change Log
 v0.1